The 2016 season was Coach Smolens' 27th year at the helm of the men’s soccer program at the United States Merchant Marine Academy.

 In 2007, Smolens guided the Mariners to the first Landmark Conference regular season title, finishing the season 11-6 (6-1).
 Smolens and his staff were named the Landmark Conference Coaching Staff of the Year in 2007.

-He has also been named the NSCAA Regional Coach of the Year in 2002 and 2004 and the Skyline Coach of the Year on nine occasions.
+He has also been named the NSCAA Regional Coach of the Year in 2002, 2004 and 2017 and the Skyline Coach of the Year on 10 occasions.

 The 2002 club was ranked as high as sixth nationally and the 2004 campaign finished the fall ranked No. 17 in the NSCAA National Poll.